 In this guide we look at the best-selling new cars of 2020.
 Scroll down to see a list of the top 10 sellers in the UK, which we’ll update as the year goes on.
-But first, let’s take a look at the health of the UK new car market in general…[Read more…] about The Best-Selling New Cars of 2020
+But first, let’s take a look at the health of the UK new car market in general.[Read more…] about The Best-Selling New Cars in the UK

 Even before the Macan compact SUV arrived five years ago, Porsche – still reckoned by many to be a sports car manufacturer first and foremost – was selling more five-door cars than coupes and roadsters.
 But not by much.[Read more…] about 2019 Porsche Macan S Review: The driver’s choice of SUV

 It was more by luck than judgement that I found myself testing the latest model in Audi’s four-wheel-drive performance car canon – the RS6 – within a week or two of also driving the very first.
 More fortuitous still was that exactly 40 years separated the Ur-Quattro – the iconic coupe with set-square styling that introduced four-wheel drive technology to the mainstream in 1980 – from the 2020 RS6 Avant.
 And so, purely by chance, I saw for myself exactly how the basic principles upon which Audi built its brand have developed over four decades.

 Not a lot is the answer.
 Or an enormous amount, depending on how you look at it.
 Viewed from a distance, Audi is doing the same thing now that it was in 1980: using four-wheel drive and turbocharging to underpin a premium-market performance car, one that favours stability and security over outright handling precision, while combining all that with a luxurious, highly-specified cabin.
 Every word of that applies to both the Ur-Quattro (Ur meaning original in German) and the latest RS6.
 Dig a little deeper into the details, however, and you see just how much has changed in 40 years.